Mera676/CRISPRlnc/Readme.md

 ## Preparation

 Our tools are developed based on python in the Linux environment, so please make sure you can meet this requirement before using it.
+And please download our genome annotation folder through http://predict.crisprlnc.cc/Annotationdownload and http://predict.crisprlnc.cc/offtargetdownload, and put these two folders in the CRSPRlnc directory.
+You can also use our online design web tool at http://predict.crisprlnc.cc/

 ### Additional python packages: